 Before a storm

 - Buy a NOAA weather radio and keep it on your nightstand.
 The radio will sound a loud alert when the National Weather Service issues a tornado warning for your area.
-This should give you time to gather your family at the safest spot in the house.
+This should give you time to gather your family in the safest spot in the house.

 - Be alert for threatening weather.
 Look for the following danger signs: dark, greenish sky, large hail, a large, dark, rotating cloud, a loud roar.